#HiringNow: Still hiring for School Year 2020/21

 The team at Success Academy is facing the Coronavirus crisis with a robust response to protect our families and staff — and to ensure that scholars continue to learn at a high level.
 Our entire enterprise has gone remote and we launched online learning for all 18,000 of our scholars on March 19.
 Hiring for our schools has not slowed down.
 Our new teacher training for the 2020-21 school year commences in July and our Talent Acquisition team is actively filling teaching roles and other positions now.
 We encourage you to submit an application and someone will reach out to you right away!

 Thanks to the ingenuity, talent, and can-do attitude of our educators, the transition has been as smooth as is possible in these challenging circumstances.
-Teachers and scholars are working with weekly and daily educational plans provided by our Academics team and scholars are engaged and learning.
-We are committed to delivering an outstanding remote learning experience for our kids and our teachers are embracing the challenge with courage, resourcefulness, and a sense of mission.
+We are committed to delivering an outstanding remote learning experience for our kids and the work of our educators, who are embracing the challenge with courage and resourcefulness, has been nationally lauded.

 Our Talent Acquisition team is actively hiring now to fill teaching and other school roles for the 2020-21 school year and New Teacher Training will start in July.
 It is a great time to submit an application!